logo

 • Place your controller close to your console; most wireless Xbox controllers have a range of 19–28 feet.

-• Remove items like laptops, metal shelves, and cell phones from the area between your controller and your gaming system—they can cause signal interference.
+• Be mindful of wireless signals.
+Remove items like laptops, metal shelves, and cell phones from the area between your controller and your gaming system they can cause signal interference.

 • Keep the number of controllers connected to your console to a minimum.
-If too many are connected, this can cause an issue called multiplayer lag.
 The maximum number of controllers you can connect to most consoles is eight.

 The Asurion® trademarks and logos are the property of Asurion, LLC.
 All rights reserved.
 All other trademarks are the property of their respective owners.
 Asurion is not affiliated with, sponsored by, or endorsed by any of the respective owners of the other trademarks appearing herein.